-As I shared yesterday, I have been making changes to our homeschool curriculum.
+As I shared recently, I have been making changes to our homeschool curriculum.
 One of these changes involves looking for more organic ways to incorporate learning into our everyday encounters.

 My daughter was filling a bag with leaves when she excitedly told me, “Mommy, I think Paul Klee made this bag because look at all the lines between the colours!”
 Indeed, this is reflective of some of Paul Klee’s artwork.